iddilica/GCDCourseProject/CodeBook.md

 ==================================================================
-Human Activity Recognition Using Smartphones Aggregate Meam Data for Selected Measurements
+Human Activity Recognition Using Smartphones Aggregate Mean Data for Selected Measurements
 Version 1.0

 ==================================================================

 This codebook describes the variables, the data, and the transformations used to clean up the data from the original data source.